 The Office of Continuing Education does not allow participants to complete evaluations for CE sessions occurring greater than 30 days prior.

-After completing the course/program evaluation, participants will emailed a link giving them access to their online social work CEU certificate.
-Please save and/or print your certificate upon receipt for your records.
+Upon completing the evaluation, participants are automatically emailed a link giving them access to their online certificate within 30 days of course completion.
+Participants should save and/or print the certificate upon receipt for their records.

 If you think you need an accommodation for a disability, please contact firstname.lastname@example.org or 734.763.5723 at your earliest convenience.
 Some aspects of this course/certificate program may be modified to facilitate your participation and progress.
 As soon as we are aware of your needs, we can work on accommodations.
 Any information you provide is private and confidential and will be treated as such.

-If you have a concern about the course, number of CEUs awarded, or other any other issue related to the CE program, then you should email your concern to firstname.lastname@example.org.
+If you have a concern about the course, number of CE contact hours awarded, or other any other issue related to the CE program, then you should email your concern to firstname.lastname@example.org.
 If we are unable to resolve your issue, The Continuing Education Program Director, Mary Ruffolo, Ph.D., LMSW will contact you to find out more about the concern and help to resolve any remaining issues.
 If this resolution is not agreed to, the final step is to present your concerns to the Associate Dean for Faculty Affairs who oversees the program.
 The decision of the Associate Dean for Faculty Affairs is final.
 No additional action will be taken.

 Payments for some certificates may be made online, by check, money order, MasterCard, Visa, American Express, or Discover.
 Note: If paying by check or money order, please pay in U.S. funds drawn on a U.S. bank check, payable to The Regents of The University of Michigan.

 For Certificate Programs, written notification of cancellation must be received two weeks prior to the first certificate session to obtain a refund ($50.00 administrative fee will be retained).
 Refunds after that date will not be made, though you may transfer your paid registration to another individual prior to the start of the program.